Northern Ireland at the Commonwealth Games: Flag and victory anthem

-As of 2022, the Northern Ireland team uses the flag of the former Government of Northern Ireland, the Ulster Banner, as its national flag.
+As of 2022, the Northern Ireland team uses the Ulster Banner, as its national flag.
 In November 2024, the Northern Ireland Commonwealth Games Council (NICGC) discussed the possibility of using its own flag at the Commonwealth Games if a new "Civic Flag" proposed by the Commission on Flags, Identity, Culture and Traditions is not in place before the 2026 Commonwealth Games.

 The team uses "Londonderry Air" as its victory anthem.